 About me

 I specialize in working with attachment-related difficulties and trauma, including the impact of early relational wounds.
+I’m interested in the emotional and relational roots of distress, not just managing symptoms.
 Many clients come to therapy carrying patterns shaped in childhood that continue to influence their relationships, sense of self, and emotional regulation in adulthood.

 Alongside my clinical work, I bring an understanding of family life and developmental change, which informs a thoughtful and grounded approach to therapy.